 My favorite pre-shave cleansers were Musgo Real Glycerin Lime Soap (“MR GLO”) and Lucky Tiger Face Wash.
 Both are still around, though MR GLO has since been re-branded as ACH Brito Glyce Lime Pre-Shaving Soap.
-I called the Lucky Tiger wash “my gold standard,” but either my skin has changed or it changed (I suspect both) because it just doesn’t perform as well as it used to for me.
-It’s still good but there are more products that are just as good and more widely available to boot.
+I called the Lucky Tiger wash “my gold standard,” and it’s still very good but there are other products that are almost as good and more widely available to boot.
 These days I’ll reach for whatever happens to be convenient in the shave den.

 One very recent change in my pre-shave routine is the use of pre-shave oil.
 I have been biased against pre-shave oils for years (some have even said I’m a snob about it), complaining that it’s easy for a shaver to use it as a crutch instead of a decent prep.
-But I was recently approached by Bearded Lady Shave about them sponsoring one of my shave videos (“stay tuned,” as they say, for more on that…) and they sent me some samples of their products, including a shave oil.
+But I was recently approached by Bearded Lady Shave about them sponsoring one of my shave videos and they sent me some samples of their products, including a shave oil.

 Coincidentally I was also trying a (different brand) shave cream that was decent but a little lacking in lubrication compared to the top-shelf stuff.
 So I tried the Bearded Lady pre-shave oil with it…and got a much better shave.